After the course has been completed the student is able to:

 - Reflect upon the scientific research of peers

-Students are expected to act as the responsible coordinator(s) of their own research project.
+In both phases of the course, students are expected to act as the responsible coordinator(s) of their own research project.
 They will gain support from the course coordinator, the track- specific supervisor and researcher(s) involved with the specific projects.
-The students will critically reflect on their own work and that of their fellow students by doing a peer review (mandatory).
+The students will critically reflect on their own work and that of their fellow students by doing a peer review in both phases (mandatory).